 Fix: Use a visual grid planner to see how upcoming posts will look on your profile before they go live.

-A Scheduling Workflow That Actually Works
+A Scheduling Workflow That Holds Up

 | Day | Task | Time |